pzzzl/nytimes_challenge/README.md

 ## Important Note

 - The script forcefully closes all open Google Chrome instances during execution.
+You can change this behavior by modifying the variable `CLOSE_ALL_OPEN_CHROME_INSTANCES` in the `config.py` file.